 Check out our eMule VPN page for information about how to stay secure and private when using the BitTorrent client.

+In this section, we look at how to port forward with a VPN specifically looking at how to do it for torrenting.
 If your VPN does not use a NAT firewall, then there is no need for remote port forwarding, anyway.
 If it does use a NAT firewall, then you can only port forward through it the VPN provider offers port forwarding as a feature.

 Providers who support port forwarding will provide specific instructions on how to enable it for their service.
 Usually, it goes something like this: